radualexandrub/Web-App-MySQL-JSP/README.md

 Web application containing a database created in MySQL using JSP Technology for interface.

 <b>NOTE:
-The Java code (.jsp files) was written by the coordinating teacher.
+The Java code (scriptlets in .jsp files) was written by the coordinating teacher.
 In this project I had to make the database (using MySQL), correct and modify the Java code for my specific application & create the web interface (using HTML, JS, CSS).</b>

 A database is an organized collection of data, generally stored and electronically accessed from a computer system.